 We are working very hard to address specific issues that may arise, as we understand that the aviation landscape continually changes and we need to change with it.
 We welcome input from the public and consider it vital to our ability to assess necessary changes and put them into action.

 The PHPA meets regularly with local community groups and homeowner organizations (over sixty such meetings in the past two years).
 We have representatives from the public safety sector who advise us on what is possible from their perspective.
 Commercial operators, including utility companies, are solicited frequently for solutions.
 And finally, we work closely with the Federal Aviation Administration (“FAA”) to ensure that any proposed changes will not cause a ripple effect that ultimately diminishes safety for airliners and the substantial fixed wing traffic in the greater Los Angeles area.

 The focus of this initiative is to collect specific information related to situations and concerns experienced by the public, consolidate this information into PHPA HotSpots that define geographical areas that need further attention, and generally operate from a basis of fact in determining where changes may be necessary, possible and feasible.
-This process has just recently gotten underway and is still in a preliminary testing period.

 We strongly recommend that you support this process if you feel that you have experienced unnecessary noise, or if you have noticed a positive change.
 You may participate in this process by going to the site and registering your concern or observation.
 A phone option is available, although we recommend the website option as it offers greater detail in filing your comments.